 Tooth Decay & Root Cavities

 As gums recede, root surfaces become exposed and more vulnerable to decay.
-Fluoride toothpaste and routine professional cleanings significantly lower cavity risk.
+Fluoride toothpaste and routine professional cleanings significantly reduce the risk of cavities.

 - Partial or full dentures